Introduction -Corporation Tax (UK)

 Company accounting tax periods can only cover a maximum of twelve months in length.
 When your company is set up, it could have a period longer than twelve months.
 If you extend your company year-end at some future point, the period could be longer than twelve months.
 In this case, the company will have two Corporation Tax accounting periods and will need to file two CT600 forms.
 The first return will be for the first twelve months of your accounting period, and the second will be for the remaining days up to the business year-end.

-Company Tax return guide 2023 -Corporation Tax penalties
+UK company tax return guide 2023 -Corporation Tax penalties and how they work

-In this Corporation Tax guide, we now look at CT penalties.
+Next in this UK contractor Corporation Tax guide, we now look at CT600 late filing penalties.
 When you file your company’s CT return, the due date is twelve months after your company year-end.

-If the company misses the Corporation Tax deadline, the following fines apply:
+If the company misses the Corporation Tax deadline, the following CT600 penalties will apply:

 - Carry back the loss against profit for the previous twelve months; or